ignatz/boost_mongo/test/boost-1_53/README.md

 ## Changes

-The provided tests contain minor modifications compared to ones distributed as part of Boost library.
+The provided tests contain minor modifications compared to the ones distributed as part of Boost.
 Mostly, because mongo archives unlike xml archives check NVP keys for consistency.
-During deserialization, the archive expects to read from database the same NVP-keys as were used during serialization.
+The same NVP-keys are expected during deserialialization as during serialization, while `xml_iarchive` simply ignores them.

 ## LICENSE